andrewkroh/go-examples/fleetpkg-indexer/docs/README.md

 - What ECS fields are declared in a data stream?
   `@type:field and @integration:1password and @data_stream:audit_events`
-- Are the fields with the same name but different data types?
+- Are there fields with the same name but different data types?
 - What packages are not deprecated but are "rsa2elk"?
   - `@attributes:"rsa2elk" and not @attributes:"deprecated" and @type:"manifest" and @owner:"elastic/security-external-integrations" `
 - What packages are deprecated?